hantswilliams/clinicaltrials_trec_2022/scripts/p2_scripts_spacy/analysis_tf_idf/notes.md

 ## Notes

-### TF
+### TF and IDF
 - Currently TF is set, but no data is pushed back into athena
-- To make this more effective, should probably update the JSON file in S3 with the new TF infomation
+- To make this more effective, could do a combination of things, such as updating the JSON file in S3 with the new TF infomation which will then be consumed by crawler/athena, or could send it directly to a relational DB, creating a term table and document-term table as describe below
-- The TF could be pushed back into the json file into S3, and then detected by the web crawler

 ### IDF
-- This needs to be optimized
-- There should probably be another table that contains the TF, each row is a different record (trial) + TF
+- Optimization of this thinking for now should be SQL - two tables: (1) term table and (2) term-document-count table
-- Approach could then be performed via SQL perhaps? writting script that performs the IDF analysis
+- Could then use a sql query to perform the IDF analysis
-- Would potneitally have two tables:
+- So would potentially have two tables:
     a.
 Term table

         | TermID | Term      |